Guide to Buying the Perfect Picture Mount

 Mount slips can be added to a mount as another layer of decoration.
 They are a great way to embellish a mount with a thin line of wooden moulding sitting within the aperture.

-Mount slips can be used on traditional watercolours or more modern prints, depending on the overall look you are aiming for.
+Slips can be used on traditional watercolours or more modern prints, depending on the overall look you are aiming for.

-Barefaced slips can be used if you prefer to paint them to match an exact colour in your artwork.
+White or bare-wood slips can be used if you prefer to paint them to match an exact colour in your artwork.

-Gold mountslip around artwork to outline the artwork.
+Mount slip around artwork to outline the artwork.

 What is an Undermount?